When I got up in the morning, the air was almost as hot and steamy as it had been the previous night when I hopped in the back of my truck and

 Above center: A rude town in Massachusetts.

-Above left: I think I know why people go here.
+Above right: I think I know why people go here.

 Above left: Back on the "Mass Pike" (i.e., the Massachusetts

 Turnpike).
 This is rolling through the rolling hills of the Berkshire Mountains –